Works#Kyushu

 JR Nichinan Line Nichinan Station Building

-~A station building as a community space where everyone can feel comfortable, not just waiting for trains~ Based on the concept of creating a place that fosters community, we conducted workshops and questionnaire surveys with local residents from the concept stage.
+~A station building that is not just a place to wait for trains, but a community space where everyone can spend time comfortably~ Based on the concept of creating a place that fosters community, we conducted workshops and questionnaire surveys with local residents from the planning stage.
 We identified user needs and reflected them in the design.
-In order to create an opportunity to experience various cultures through books while spending time in the station building, we also set up a corner where people can read books and picture books.
-In order to convey the charm of local resources through the use of the station building, we actively used the local specialty "Obi cedar" in various places in the space, and planned and produced the creation of a space where users can experience the charm of Obi cedar through their own experience.
-[Customer's Issues/Requests] We received a request to turn Nichinan Station, which was a place with no place to go before the renovation and was only a place to get on and off trains, into a place that fosters the local community and feels the "charm of the area."
-[Solution] In order to convey the appeal of local resources through the use of the station building, we worked with the local design firm, Ryohin Keikaku Co., Ltd. to actively use the local specialty "Obi cedar" throughout the space, and to create an opportunity for users to experience the appeal of Obi cedar through physical experience, we used wood for the station building facade and window frames while harmonizing with the forest behind the station building.
-In addition, we implemented a sign plan that allows the station to be recognized from afar, and produced a space that harmonizes and blends with the surrounding environment with a wood theme.
-[Customer feedback] People other than JR users have started to visit the station building, and it has been renovated into an attractive space where local people can gather.
-We would like to continue using the station building as a place for the local community, such as holding events in the future. <Our project members> [Sales] Ibe Reiko [Planning and production, workshop concept design, and design supervision] Matsumoto Mari ~Related links~ [News releases] ・ NOMURA, Ltd. opens old house restoration facility as first project in public-private partnership to revitalize the local area in Nichinan City, Miyazaki Prefecture ・Nichinan City, Miyazaki Prefecture and NOMURA sign "Comprehensive Partnership Agreement on Regional Revitalization" ・Nichinan City, Miyazaki Prefecture and NOMURA sign "Regional Revitalization Corporate Exchange Program" ・ NOMURA works as a creative partner in co-creating the local community [Media coverage] ・2019.07.05 "Kensetsu Tsuushin Shimbun" ・2020.04.01 "Nichinan Television" ・2020.04.07 "Miyazaki Nichinichi Shimbun" [Related achievements] ・Plus D Nichinan branch ・Kiraku Obi Aiya Residence ・DENKEN PJM Photo: Park concept design Co., Ltd.
+A corner where books and picture books can be viewed has also been set up to create opportunities for people to come into contact with various cultures through books while spending time in the station building.
+In order to convey the appeal of local resources through use of the station building, we actively used the local specialty "Obi cedar" throughout the space, planning and producing a space where users can experience the charm of Obi cedar through their own experience.
+[Customer's Issues/Requests] Before the renovation, Nichinan Station building was a place with no place to stay and only for getting on and off trains, and we received a request to turn it into a place that fosters the local community and makes people feel the "charm of the area."
+[Solution] In order to communicate the appeal of local resources through the use of the station building, we worked with local design firm Muji Co., Ltd. to actively use the local specialty Obi cedar throughout the space, and to create opportunities for users to experience the charm of Obi cedar through physical experience, we used wood for the station building's facade and window frames, while harmonizing with the forest behind the building.
+We also implemented a sign plan that would allow the station's presence to be recognized from afar, and produced a space that uses wood as a key theme to harmonize and blend with the surrounding environment.
+[Customer feedback] People other than JR users are now visiting the station building, and the renovation has made it an attractive space where local people can gather.
+We would like to continue using the station building as a place for the local community, such as by holding events in the future. <Our project members> [Sales] Ibe Reiko [Planning and production, workshop concept design, and design supervision] Matsumoto Mari ~Related links~ [News releases] ・ NOMURA Co.,Ltd., Ltd. opens old house restoration facility as first project in public-private partnership to revitalize the local community in Nichinan City, Miyazaki Prefecture ・Nichinan City, Miyazaki Prefecture and NOMURA Co.,Ltd. conclude "Comprehensive Partnership Agreement on Regional Revitalization" ・Nichinan City, Miyazaki Prefecture and NOMURA Co.,Ltd. sign "Regional Revitalization Corporate Exchange Program" ・ NOMURA Co.,Ltd. works as a creative partner in co-creating local urban development [Media coverage] ・2019.07.05 "Kensetsu Tsushin Shimbun" ・2020.04.01 "Nichinan Television" ・2020.04.07 "Miyazaki Nichinichi Shimbun" [Related achievements] ・Plus D Nichinan Branch ・Kiraku Obi Aiya Residence ・DENKEN PJM Photo: Park concept design Co., Ltd.

 #public